saucelabs/sauce-docs/docs/mobile-apps/features.md

 See [Live Mobile App Testing Toolbar](/mobile-apps/live-testing/live-mobile-app-testing/#app-settings) for more information.

 ### Automated Testing

-For automated testing, biometric authentication is supported for simulators, emulators, and iOS real devices.
-Please note that not all iOS and Android devices support Touch ID or Face ID.
-Be prepared to handle test cases..
+For automated testing, biometric authentication is supported for simulators, emulators, and iOS and Android real devices.
+Please note that not all iOS and Android devices support fingerprint or racial recognition, so you may have to adjust your test cases accordingly.

-#### **iOS Simulators**
+#### iOS Simulators

 To enable Touch ID and Face ID on Sauce Labs iOS simulators or on your local machine, you need to set the desired capability `allowTouchIdEnroll` to true.
 When the Simulator starts, Touch ID enrollment will be enabled by default.